 Almost all of the teaching in Spanish and Portuguese Studies is carried out in small groups (typically 10-20 students) in English, Spanish and Portuguese.
 These provide significant opportunity for students to engage with academic staff who have specialist knowledge of the topic, to ask questions of them and to assess your own progress and understanding with the support of peers.
 Students should also expect to make presentations and other contributions to these groups.
 All of our language teaching and the vast majority of our other modules are delivered through small-group seminars.

 Students taking a BA in Spanish and Portuguese undertake a year abroad after Level 2.
 Students on this programme normally spend one semester in a Spanish-speaking country and the other in a Portuguese-speaking country.
 This is a significant learning and employability enhancement opportunity during which students can study in a Spanish or Brazilian/Portuguese University, work as an English-Language Teacher, undertake a paid work placement etc. This feature of our degree programme gives students the opportunity for personal development, gives them a job placement, further develops communication and language skills, and the challenges of living abroad come to be a unique (and unforgettable) stage in their own personal development.

 Details of assessments associated with this course are outlined below:

-- The way in which students are assessed will vary according to the Learning objectives of each module.
+- The way in which students are assessed will vary according to the Learning Objectives of each module.
 Some modules are assessed solely through project work or written assignments.
 Others are assessed through a combination of coursework and end of the year examinations.
-Details of how each module is assessed are shown in the Student Handbook which is provided to all students during their first year induction.
-All assessment, apart from home language assignments, year abroad portfolio, and oral exams, is marked and returned anonymously.
+Details of how each module is assessed are provided in the course materials which are made available online at the beginning of the semester.
+All assessment, apart from home language assignments, class tests, year abroad portfolio, and oral exams, is marked and returned anonymously.

 - Formal written comments and marks relating to work that students, as individuals or as part of a group, have submitted.
 The vast majority of our written feedback is provided electronically to your personal online account.